Working Landscapes and Place Perception

 How are rural lands performed, worked and re-produced?
 How do people interpret physical environments?
 Who decides land uses?
 What are the connections between place identities and personal identities?
 What happens when personal identities and place meanings conflict?
 How to people interact with rural nature?

-Morse, C.* R. Gould,* A. Adams, and J. Brooks. forthcoming.
+Morse, C.* R. Gould,* A. Adams, and J. Brooks.
+2020.
 "So much for access:" Difference, Benefits and Barriers at Hawaii's Shorelines.
 Geographical Review.

 *co lead authors